absmach/magistrala/ui/README.md

 ### Contribute to the GUI development

-Install GUI as a part of Mainflux build or as a a standalone native GUI and run it.
+Install GUI as a part of Mainflux build or as a standalone native GUI and run it.
 Launch Mainflux without ui service, either natively or as a Docker composition.
 Follow the guidelines for Mainflux contributors found here https://mainflux.readthedocs.io/en/latest/CONTRIBUTING/.